CHECKED: Chinese COVID-19 Fake News Dataset: Conclusion

 \section{Conclusion}

-We present \textsc{CHECKED}, a Chinese COVID-19 dataset containing fact-checked microblogs from Weibo.
-The dataset includes a total of 2120 microblogs from December 2019 to August 2020.
-Each microblog contains ground-truth labels, textual, visual, and propagation information.
-The dataset can be extended (i) in scale, by increasing the number of fact-checked microblogs and (ii) in diversity, by involving the relationship among Weibo users.
+We present \textsf{CHECKED}, a Chinese COVID-19 dataset containing fact-checked microblogs from Weibo.
+The dataset includes a total of 2,104 microblogs from December 2019 to August 2020.
+Each microblog contains ground-truth labels, textual, visual, and propagation information that include 1,868,175 reposts, 1,185,702 comments, and 56,852,726 likes by 737,751 users.
+We emphasize that \textsf{CHECKED} can be only used for academic research.
+IDs of microblogs and users have been hashed in the dataset to protect users' privacy.
+The dataset can be improved by (i) involving more COVID-19 microblogs from other sources of real news; (ii) including the data on COVID-19 news articles from other websites spreading on Weibo.
 We hope this dataset can promote research on COVID-19 fake news.